Brokers & Intermediaries

 What brokers are looking for

-Most important to the intermediary is your ability to close a deal.
+Most important to the intermediary is your ability to close a deal and may do a half dozen deals a year and don’t want to start over if financing falls apart.
 The urgency to find a business demonstrates that you are not kicking tires, looking to steal a business or wanting to waste either party’s time; they must see that you are on a self-imposed deadline.
 Brokers also want you to make an offer to show their sellers that they are actively looking for buyers on their behalf.
 While price is important, the intermediary favors speed and competency.
 The later comes from practice requiring that you make frequent offers, especially early in your search.
 A good rule of thumb is 3-5 IOI’s per month.

 Be mindful that a broker may stand in the way of your getting to close a deal on a good business.
 As one searcher pointed out, “They can kill the deal if they don’t like you.
 Typically, they know very little about the business or industry unless they are specialists.
 Brokers always have other stuff going on and are always out prospecting for new clients just like I was.
 Some are even trying to find their own deals.
-They are frequently “trusted” by the seller more than you.“ Another searcher points out that “you are not going to be the first one they shop deals to.”
+They are frequently “trusted” by the seller more than you.“ Another searcher points out that “you are not going to be the first buyer they shop deals to.
+Instead, they will reach out to the financial or strategic buyers they have dealt with in the past before introducing you to the seller.”

 Your capability to fund is important, but they will not be looking for bank records or funds in an account, just a confident understanding of how you will raise the money.
 Funded searchers can point to their investors.
 Lee Swanson at Rock Lake self-funded his search and says, “I have a letter from a deep-pocketed investor indicating willingness to commit equity to a deal and this satisfies most brokers and sellers.”
 Another found, “Very few brokers questioned my lack of funds outright.
 I always said that I had access to $1M+ in capital on any financial statements I sent in.
 If they pushed me, I said I was working on behalf of HNW’s and family offices that needed confidentiality and implied that there was no shortage of good deals for them to look at that did not require me to give out their personal information.
 I didn’t waste more than 10 seconds on a broker who pushed back, there are plenty more out there.”